fjb2020/PiwigoPublish-lrc-plugin/README.md

 * Metadata Check - check metadata on Piwigo matches Lrc (Title, Caption, GPS, Creator)

 ## The following functionality is planned:
-* Keyword Rules - customisation of how LrC keywords are exported to Piwigo
-* Re-Sync metadata for a photo

 * Import collection/set/image structure from another publish service
     * if remoteIds / URLs are present these will be copied.
 Useful to copy another publish service where a Piwigo host is the target without having to clear the existing Piwigo albums prior to re-publishing.
 * Localisation for different languages